 Auckland ENT Group - Ear, Nose & Throat Specialist Doctors

 With our three locations in Greenlane, Silverdale and Pukekohe, Auckland ENT Group makes it easy for your patients to be seen quickly and efficiently.
-Our experienced Surgeons, Speech Language Therapist, Audiologist, Chinese speaking Ear Nurse and Staff are here to help your patients.
+Our experienced Surgeons, Speech Language Therapists and Staff are here to help your patients.
 We offer unique services such as in-house trans nasal Oesophagoscopy as an alternative to a gastroscopy, In-office KTP Laser Laryngology, along with other in-house procedures making it more convenient for patients.

 Auckland ENT Group has a centralised referral number for simplicity in making appointments and provides expertise in all aspects of Ear, Nose & Throat care.